goodlyrottenapple/calculus-toolbox/index.md

 ## Tutorial

-There is a tutorial on how to build a logic and compile it into a toolbox, which can be found [here](https://goodlyrottenapple.github.io/2015/09/02/sequent-tutorial/)
+There is also a tutorial on how to build a logic and compile it into a toolbox, which can be found [here](https://goodlyrottenapple.github.io/2015/09/02/sequent-tutorial/)